react-widgets/react_widgets/README.md

 </div>

 # Introduction
 This package provides templates that significantly reduce CSS development work in a React environment, while enhancing readability and maintainability by consolidating style definitions.
 It fosters a more suitable development environment for Declarative UI.
+Additionally, it includes widgets designed to improve performance.

 > [!NOTE]
 > Other widgets will be added sequentially in the README.md, and detailed usage will be covered through the related website once this package is officially released.